AtomCrafty/UniversalInjectorFramework/README.md

 The character substitution feature can be used to replace supported characters you don't need by characters you _do_ need.

 To enable the feature, set the `/character_substitution/enable` option to true.
-You will also need to set `source_characters` and `target_characters` options to tell the feature which characters should be mapped to which.
+You will also need to set the `source_characters` and `target_characters` options to tell the feature which characters should be mapped to which.

 The configuration file below would replace all occurrences of `ｱ` by `á`, `ｲ` by `í`, and so on.